apache/arrow/docs/source/python/compute.rst

    value: [[90,630,1827,2709]]
    category: [["A","B","C","D"]]

-Note that the `ds.field('')_call()` returns an expression.
-The passed arguments to this function call are expressions not scalar values (i.e `pc.scalar(30), ds.field("value")`, notice the difference of `pa.scalar` vs `pc.scalar`, the latter produces an expression).
+Note that ``ds.field('')_call(...)`` returns a :func:`pyarrow.compute.Expression`.
+The arguments passed to this function call are expressions, not scalar values (notice the difference between :func:`pyarrow.scalar` and :func:`pyarrow.compute.scalar`, the latter produces an expression).
-This expression is evaluated when the project operator executes it.
+This expression is evaluated when the projection operator executes it.

 Projection Expressions
 ^^^^^^^^^^^^^^^^^^^^^^
-In the above example we used an expression to add a new column (`gcd_value`) to our table.
+In the above example we used an expression to add a new column (``gcd_value``) to our table.
 Adding new, dynamically computed, columns to a table is known as "projection" and there are limitations on what kinds of functions can be used in projection expressions.
 A projection function must emit a single output value for each input row.
 That output value should be calculated entirely from the input row and should not depend on any other row.
 For example, the "numpy_gcd" function that we've been using as an example above is a valid function to use in a projection.
-A "cumulative sum" function would not be a valid function since the result of each input rows depends on the rows that came before.
+A "cumulative sum" function would not be a valid function since the result of each input row depends on the rows that came before.
 A "drop nulls" function would also be invalid because it doesn't emit a value for some rows.